Looking for a black and white Unites States map? Here it is! A printable blank…

 Portugal Map Outline with Cities

-In general, there is a trend towards urbanization in the European Union that will continue into the future.
+In general, a trend towards urbanization in the European Union will continue into the future.
 While Portugal has a relatively high level of urbanization, much of the country’s land area is still dedicated to agriculture, forestry, and natural landscapes.
-Portugal has a long history of sustainable land use practices, with traditional agricultural methods and forest management techniques that prioritize environmental conservation and preservation.
+Portugal has a long history of sustainable land use practices, with traditional agricultural and forest management techniques prioritizing environmental conservation and preservation.

 Download as PDF (A4)